EnterpriseBranding/oxygen-custom-toolbar/README.md

 3. Move mouse away to have the panel disappear.

 ## Changelog ##

+### 1.0.1 - July 30, 2018 ###
+* Commented out the code in place for checking if Oxygen is active.
+May need to update and test this later.

 ### 1.0.0 - July 30, 2018 ###
 * Initial Release